FrederikTobner/The_Holy_Book_of_8086/README.md

 # Boot sector games

-Games written for 8086/8088 in assembly language.
+Programs written for 8086/8088 in assembly language.

 ## Setup